jenningsanderson/oop-design-patterns/README.md

 Command
 -------
-"**Intent** Encapsulate a request as an object, thereby letting you parameterize clients with different requests, que or log requests, and support undoable operations."
+"**Intent** Encapsulate a request as an object, thereby letting you parameterize clients with different requests, que or log requests, and support undoable operations" [1].

 ###Design
 An abstract command class which declares an interface for executing operations.